The Hollywood strikes are over. Here's when you could see your favorite stars and shows return

 Some projects have gotten exemptions, such as Michael Mann's upcoming racing drama “Ferrari.”
 That freed stars Adam Driver and Patrick Dempsey to attend the Venice Film Festival — and also allowed Dempsey to do an interview with People when it named him its Sexiest Man Alive.

-But as Hollywood heads into its award season, expect to see more glamorous red carpet shots and interviews with stars.
+But as Hollywood heads into its awards season, expect to see more glamorous red carpet shots and interviews with stars.

 WHAT ABOUT AWARDS SEASON?

-One of the actors strike ripple effects was to push the Emmy Awards from September into January.
+One of the dual strikes' ripple effects was to push the Emmy Awards from September into January.
 It'll now join the Grammys, the Screen Actors Guild Awards and the Oscars in Hollywood's traditional awards season.
 Those shows will all air between Jan.
 15 and March 10.

 Plans for the Emmys, and the SAG Awards, which will appear on Netflix, were in jeopardy as the strike got closer to 2024.